Caiiru/app-ideas-my-progression/README.md

 # My Progression
 In this repository I'll save the apps that I'll make using this idea repository: https://github.com/florinpop17/app-ideas

-The apps will be make only using HTML,CSS, JS (React, NextJs)
+The apps will be make only using HTML,CSS, JS (React, NextJs) and TypeScript

 ## Begginer Section
 - [ ] Bin2Dec	Binary-to-Decimal number converter